mozilla/fxa/packages/fxa-auth-server/docs/clients.md

 ## How to register a client manually

-Generally when you connect applications to OAuth the provider generates the id and secret tokens for you but what if you are creating your own client and ne ver had to generate those keys for yourself.
+Generally when you connect applications to OAuth the provider generates the id and secret tokens for you.

+But, if you are the one deploying the OAuth resource server, AND the clients to talk to it you have to generate those keys yourself.

 To add a client manually, you can add entries in your deployment configuration file in the 'clients' array.